 “So, shall we be taking the ferry, then?”

 “…That’s the issue,” he says with a sigh.
 “It’s very expensive.
 Exorbitantly so.
-Only aristocrats and business men can ride upon it easily.”
+Only aristocrats and businessmen can ride on it easily.”

 “We can, but…it will set us back.
 A lot.”